Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

    ![Output is selected on the Job blade, and information displays in the Output blade.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image326.png "Job and Output blades")

-10. Once the job has finished, it should show as successful for all tasks.
+10. Once the job has finished, it should show as *Successful* for all tasks.
+This may take more than 15 minutes.

     ![Under Job, the status for the job steps all show as successful.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image327.png "Job status section")

-11. There is also details of the failover VMs shown.
-Notice how they are running the **BCDRFOVNET**.
-This is the failover Virtual Network running in the **Secondary** Site.
+11. Details of the failover Web server VMs are shown.
+Notice how they are now running on the **BCDRFOVNET** network.
+This is the failover virtual network running in the **Secondary** Site.

     ![WEBVM1 and its network / subnet and Recovery point information are selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image328.png "Environment Details blade")

 12. Select **Resource groups** and select **BCDRIaaSPrimarySite**.
-Locate the **WEBVM1** in the resource group and select to open.
+Locate **WEBVM1** in the resource group and select to open.

     ![WEBVM1 is selected in the Resource group blade.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image329.png "Resource group blade")

-13. Notice that it currently shows as **Status: Stopped (deallocated).** This shows that failover has stopped the VMs at the **Primary** site.
+13. Notice that it currently shows as **Status: Stopped (deallocated).** This shows that failover automation has stopped the VMs at the **Primary** site.

     ![A callout points to the Status of Stopped (deallocated) in the Virtual machine blade.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image330.png "Virtual machine blade")